EPHS Registration Hub

 EP Online provides virtual versions of many of the courses offered in-person at Eden Prairie High School, along with offering a number of unique specialized courses that can only be taken at EPO in an online setting.
 For detailed course descriptions, please consult EPO’s virtual course catalog.

 EP Online is also proud to offer its Summer Soar program to all EPHS students.
-For a small fee (used to cover summer operating costs), EPO Summer Soar allows students to complete up to 2.0 credits worth of courses in an asynchronous format during an 8-week term in June, July, and August.
+For a small fee (used to cover summer operating costs not funded by the state of Minnesota), EPO Summer Soar allows students to complete up to 2.0 credits worth of courses in an asynchronous format during an 8-week term in June, July, and August.
 This is a great opportunity for students to “work ahead” and complete graduation requirements in over twenty different courses over the summer, providing more space in students’ schedules during the regular school year for other learning or work opportunities.
-Interested students can sign up using the EPO Summer Soar Registration Form.
+Interested students can sign up for Summer Soar courses in MyPayments Plus.

 Intermediate District 287 serves high school students by offering courses that are designed to match each student’s level of career readiness.
 Intermediate District 287’s career courses focus on career skill development experiences and exploration.